 12-month Average Monthly Net Income - The average amount of recurring income per month the applicant has received in the past 12 months.

-Total Irregular Income - The total amount of non-recurring income received by the applicant over the report's time period.
+Total Non-Recurring Income - The total amount of non-recurring income received by the applicant over the report's time period.

 4. Recurring Deposits Summary

 Directly below the Net Income Summary is a table that lists all of the applicant’s recurring deposits, along with the monthly net income, start date, and end date of the income streams.

 These are the income streams used to calculate the figures in the Net Income Summary.

 The Summary of Accounts shows the applicant’s balances for each account within a given financial institution.
 This includes all depository accounts, including checking and savings.